ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

     -   history.replaceState() - does the same as pushState except it modifies the current history
     -   length - property tells you how many items are in the history object
     -   window.onpopstate - used to handle the user moving backwards or forwards
+*   Scrips w/ API's
+    -   There are hundreds of scripts available for free on the web.
+Many have an API you need to use to get them to work for you.
+    -   These scripts are shared by devs
+    -   It can pay to check if someone else has already done the hard work for you.
+However, it's wise to check if it has been updated fairly recently, that the javaScript is separate from the HTML, and if reviews of the script are available.
 *